Onion

 - Mix everything well to coat the onions with the flour

-- In case the mixture gets too dry then some can be splashed some water over the mixture
+- In case the mixture gets too dry then some water can be splashed some water over the mixture

 - And mix the flour to make a moist mass of dough